 Not only that, a tax pro can help you figure out where you could be maxing out and potentially getting a return or saving money.
 Consider asking your friends, family, or colleagues for a recommendation to find a reputable tax professional.

 5. Look at your paycheck stub for your taxes

 It’s always a good idea to prepare for the following year’s taxes, in case you want to change the amount of your refund or the amount you’re getting each month in your paychecks.

 Find out how much you’re having withheld from your paycheck.
 While some enjoy overpaying in order to get a refund, others would rather have the monthly amount in their bank accounts.

 Depending on which camp you fall into, find out if the amount being withheld works for you or if you want to adjust it.
-You can use the IRS’ calculator to help and adjust your withholding for 2020 if you need to.
+You can use the IRS’ calculator to help and adjust your withholding if you need to.